How much does Hardscaping cost in Austin, TX?

 # Why do Austin hardscapes fail so often?

 Two reasons dominate: inadequate base preparation (contractors cutting from 6 inches of compacted crushed stone to 3-4 inches to save cost), and missing drainage behind retaining walls.
-Both failures show up within two winters when freeze-thaw and clay movement stress the structure.
+Both failures show up within a couple of seasons when seasonal clay movement and water stress the structure.
 Proper base and drainage cost more upfront but eliminate 90% of the failure modes.

 # How deep can you dig in Austin?

 Varies by neighborhood.
 Much of Austin has 18-36 inches of topsoil and clay over limestone bedrock.
-In parts of Green Hills, Forest Hills, and some Williamson County areas, we hit solid limestone at 12-18 inches down.
+In parts of West Austin, Westlake, and the Hill Country edge of Travis and Williamson counties, we hit solid limestone at 12-18 inches down.
 For deep hardscape work (pier footings, drain trenches), we come equipped with pneumatic breakers and rock saws to cut through bedrock when encountered.

 # How long does a paver patio last in Austin?